dalguete/contrainer/README.md

     To affect all real containers only, you can use:
     ```
-    %all!%contrainer!%host
+    %all~%contrainer~%host
     ```

-    Beware of the order, this **`%me!%all`** will match nothing, while **`%all!%me`** will match everything but current container.
+    Beware of the order, this **`%me~%all`** will match nothing (no targets), while **`%all~%me`** will match everything but current container.

-  * **\<docker event\>**, is the name of the event to use as trigger, for the scripts execution.
+  * **\<docker event\>**, is the name of the event (all lowercase) to use as trigger, for the scripts execution.
 If more than one, they must be defined separated by colon (:).
 This is optional, and when no docker event is set, that means you want to trigger the script in and **inmediate** fashion (more below).

 This format can happen several times per script output, so in such cases, separate them with commas, something like:
     ```
-    %all!%host!%contrainer,name_1+name_2+%me:create:destroy
+    %all~%host~%contrainer,name_1+name_2+%me:create:destroy
     ```

 An **inmediate** event means dispatch the script inmediately, if target available, or schedule it for dispatch when target becomes available.
 This ones happens before any real Docker event.

-For situation where you want to dispatch the script for the very same analyzed container, it's better to leave the line blank.
+For situations where you want to dispatch the script for the very same analyzed container, it's better to leave the line blank.
 Setting it as `%me`, will give you same results.

 You'd think `%me:create` means the same, but that's not completely true, as those scripts will be run only when container has reached the 'Create' Docker event.
-If the container was already working (already created) when this new entry was added, scripts with that header will do nothing.
+If the container was already working (already created) when this new entry was added, scripts with that header will not be run.

 Super Privileged